lfir/http-validator/README.md

 ### Notes

+- At this stage of the project validation tasks can only send GET requests and validate responses with empty body or discrete, text-only data like plaintext, CSV, HTML, JSON, etc.
 - Header values in the XML can contain unescaped spaces (i.e. for User-Agent).
 - When run schedule is updated from the API WebApplicationContext is restarted automatically to begin using it (PID remains the same, beans & variables are re-initialized).